sf-wdi-21/Racing_Game_Project/README.md

 #WDI Project 1

-FORK THIS REPO; it then will serve as your project repo.
+* FORK THIS REPO

-This is where we will document your project.
+* This file is where we will document your project

-The project requirements can be found [here](https://github.com/sf-wdi-18/notes/blob/master/projects/project_1.md)!
+* The requirements for the project can be found [here](https://github.com/sf-wdi-18/notes/blob/master/projects/project_1.md)!

-Use either HTML or, even better, [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to format this document.
+* Use either HTML or, even better, [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to format this document.

 *Delete the above text*